What is better than BLE for indoor positioning system?

 - A typical industrial environment is poorly lit – either too dark or too bright or both – with too high a dynamic range

-- In many cases, dust, fog, temperature change – condensation
+- In many cases, dust, fog, temperature change, and condensation

-LIDARs are not suitable for the majority of industrial positioning systems:
+LIDARs are suitable for well-structured industrial environments but:

-- LIDARs are not ideal for people tracking at all
+- LIDARs are not suitable for people tracking at all and typically too expensive for forklift tracking